Aprepitant: Mechanism of action

 Aprepitant is classified as an NK_{1} antagonist because it blocks signals given off by NK_{1} receptors.
 This, therefore, decreases the likelihood of vomiting in patients.

 NK_{1} is a G protein-coupled receptor located in the central and peripheral nervous system.
 This receptor has a dominant ligand known as Substance P (SP).
 SP is a neuropeptide, composed of 11 amino acids, which sends impulses and messages from the brain.
 It is found in high concentrations in the vomiting center of the brain, and, when activated, it results in a vomiting reflex.
 In addition to this it also plays a key part in the transmission of pain impulses from the peripheral receptors to the central nervous system.

 Aprepitant has been shown to inhibit both the acute and delayed emesis induced by cytotoxic chemotherapeutic drugs by blocking substance P landing on receptors in the brain's neurons.
-Positron emission tomography (PET) studies, have demonstrated that aprepitant can cross the blood brain barrier and bind to NK_{1} receptors in the human brain.
+Positron emission tomography (PET) studies, have demonstrated that aprepitant can cross the blood–brain barrier and bind to NK_{1} receptors in the human brain.
 It has also been shown to increase the activity of the 5-HT_{3} receptor antagonist ondansetron and the corticosteroid dexamethasone, which are also used to prevent nausea and vomiting caused by chemotherapy.

-In addition to its activity as an NK1 receptor antagonist, aprepitant has also been identified as a microtubule-targeting agent (MTA).
+In addition to its activity as an NK_{1} receptor antagonist, aprepitant has also been identified as a microtubule-targeting agent (MTA).
 A nanoDSF-based screen with follow-up assays showed that aprepitant binds tubulin and completely inhibits microtubule polymerization in vitro, placing it among MTAs widely used in anticancer therapy.

 Pharmacokinetics

 Before clinical testing, a new class of therapeutic agent has to be characterized in terms of preclinical metabolism and excretion studies.
-Average bioavailability is found to be around 60-65%.
+Average bioavailability is found to be around 60–65%.
 Aprepitant is metabolized primarily by CYP3A4 with minor metabolism by CYP1A2 and CYP2C19.
 Seven metabolites of aprepitant, which are only weakly active, have been identified in human plasma.
 As a moderate inhibitor of CYP3A4, aprepitant can increase plasma concentrations of co-administered medicinal products that are metabolized through CYP3A4.
-Specific interaction has been demonstrated with oxycodone, where aprepitant both increased the efficacy and worsened the side effects of oxycodone; however it is unclear whether this is due to CYP3A4 inhibition or through its NK-1 antagonist action.
+Specific interaction has been demonstrated with oxycodone, where aprepitant both increased the efficacy and worsened the side effects of oxycodone; however it is unclear whether this is due to CYP3A4 inhibition or through its NK_{1} antagonist action.
 Following IV administration of a ^{14}C-labeled prodrug of aprepitant (L-758298), which is converted rapidly and completely to aprepitant, approximately 57% of the total radioactivity is excreted in the urine and 45% in feces.
 No unchanged substance is excreted in urine.